Aditi-Kumawat/Aditi-Kumawat.github.io/_projects/1_project.md

         </div>
     </div>
     <div class="caption">
         Figure 1.
 Longitudinal-section (left) and cross-section (right) of the ballasted railway track system.
-The superstructure and substructure, along with various rail components, are highlighted [source: {% cite sayeed2016design %}].
+The superstructure and substructure, along with various rail components, are highlighted [source: <a href="https://core.ac.uk/reader/195631460" target="_blank">link</a>].
     </div>
     </li>